lukasyelle/php-mysqli-wrapper/README.md

 This PHP MySQLi wrapper makes database integration easy, it aims to improve the security and efficiency of PHP developers.
 The class makes use of dynamically generated prepared statements based on the query you are preforming, and the database you are preforming it on, while securely escaping all user input before the query is executed.

-It uses the Halite PHP encryption library by Paragon Initiative in the background, to keep the data you need secure, with just a modification the the initial class instantiation.
+It **will eventually** use the Halite PHP encryption library by Paragon Initiative in the background, to keep the data you need secure, with just a modification the the initial class instantiation.

 ### Prerequisites